Epic91/employees-CRU-RoR/README.md

-# README
+# Employee Form

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* This is a simple Rails project, focusing on the index, show, new, create, edit and update methods.

+* You are able to add a new employee into the db

+* On submit you are able to view the recently submitted employees details.

+* You are also able to edit the current employee

-* How to run the test suite
+* You're able to view all of the employees in the db

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...